MicrosoftDocs/bot-docs/articles/bot-framework-resources.md

 ---
-title: Bot Framework Design - Resources | Microsoft Docs
+title: Resources for designing and developing bots with the Bot Framework | Microsoft Docs
 description: Identify resources related to designing and developing conversational applications (bots) using the Bot Framework.
 keywords: bot framework, bot, design, develop, resources
 author: matvelloso